Skip to content

 Game Warden in Nebraska — 2026 Career Guide

-Nebraska game warden in uniform patrolling a forested wildlife area, outdoor setting
+Nebraska game warden in uniform patrolling a prairie wildlife area along the Platte River

-Nebraska game warden in uniform patrolling a forested wildlife area, outdoor setting
+Nebraska game warden in uniform patrolling a prairie wildlife area along the Platte River

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 BLS does not separately report Nebraska wage data; verify with the state agency.
 Requirements sourced from the Nebraska Game and Parks Commission, Law Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 Nebraska Game Warden Salary